 Ingredients

-Cashews: use raw or toasted nuts to caramelize.
+- Cashews: use raw or toasted nuts to caramelize.
 You can replace them with other nuts of your choice.

-Icing sugar: make it yourself using a coffee grinder or use store-bought powdered sugar.
+- Icing sugar: make it yourself using a coffee grinder or use store-bought powdered sugar.

+- Butter: melted and cooled to room temperature, butter is used to make the cake batter.
 Softened butter piped as a line on top of the cake helps obtain a well-puffed loaf.

 Another technique to get a well-developed cake is to cut a notch along the loaf's entire length with a slightly buttered blade of a knife before baking or after baking for 10 minutes.

-Pomegranate molasses: use it or replace it with date molasses or black treacle syrup.
+- Pomegranate molasses: use it or replace it with date molasses or black treacle syrup.

-Eggs: use chilled eggs and an egg separator to separate egg whites from the yolks.
+- Eggs: use chilled eggs and an egg separator to separate egg whites from the yolks.
 Then bring them both to room temperature.

-Spices: ground cinnamon and ground allspice are spices used to make this loaf cake.
+- Spices: ground cinnamon and ground allspice are spices used to make this loaf cake.

-Salt: it enhances the cake's flavors.
+- Salt enhances the cake's flavors.

-Vegetable oil: use it or replace it with canola oil.
+- Vegetable oil: use it or replace it with canola oil.
 If you prefer flavorless, the most neutral oil, please, use grapeseed oil.

-Potato starch: use it or replace it with corn starch.
+- Potato starch: use it or replace it with corn starch.

-Heavy cream: use heavy cream with at least 36% fat content or replace it with whipping cream (30% fat content).
+- Heavy cream: use heavy cream with at least 36% fat content or replace it with whipping cream (30% fat content).

-Grated carrots: grate carrots finely, using the small shred of a grater or the shredding attachment on a food processor.
+- Grated carrots: grate carrots finely, using the small shred of a grater or the shredding attachment on a food processor.

-Orange zest: use organic, untreated oranges to make fresh zest with a zester grater.
+- Orange zest: use organic, untreated oranges to make fresh zest with a zester grater.

-Dried pineapple: the recipe calls for dried pineapple chunks cut into small cubes.
+- Dried pineapple: the recipe calls for dried pineapple chunks cut into small cubes.

 How to make pineapple carrot bread

-To caramelize cashews, heat nuts and icing sugar in a frying pan (photo 1), frequently stirring with a wooden spatula.
+To caramelize cashews, heat nuts, and icing sugar in a frying pan (photo 1), frequently stirring with a wooden spatula.

-To make the cake batter, in a large bowl, whisk together sifted flour, ground cinnamon, allspice, salt, soda bicarbonate, baking powder, potato starch, and set aside.
+To make the cake batter, in a large bowl, whisk together sifted flour, ground cinnamon, allspice, salt, soda bicarbonate, baking powder, and potato starch, and set aside.

 Place egg whites and yolks in the bowl of a stand mixer and beat at high speed.